-Cooking buckwheat is very easy and not time consuming, and it’s almost just like cooking white rice!
+Cooking buckwheat is very easy and not time-consuming, and it’s almost just like cooking white rice!
 It can be eaten savoury with a piece of butter, pickles on the side, vegetables, mushrooms, and meat.
-Or it can be eaten sweet with milk and sugar, fruits, honey, nuts, seeds, or even better, with condensed milk!
-An amazing option for having a sweet buckwheat porridge is this delicious Peach Buckwheat Porridge recipe.
+Or it can be eaten sweet with milk and agave syrup, fruits, chia pudding, nuts, seeds, you name it!

 - 1 cup buckwheat groats

 - 1/2 tsp salt

 In a saucepan bring water to boil.
 Add uncooked buckwheat groats.
 Cover the pot and simmer for 10 minutes (or until water is absorbed).
 Turn off heat, add the salt and let it sit for 10 more minutes.